Cognitive Neurophysiology Lab

 |Vogel BO, Shen C, Neuhaus AH.
 Emotional context facilitates cortical prediction error responses.
 Hum Brain Mapp 2015; 36: 3641-3652.|

 |Rentzsch J, Shen C, Jockers-Scherübl M, Gallinat J, Neuhaus AH.
 Auditory mismatch negativity and repetition suppression deficits in schizophrenia explained by irregular computation of prediction error.
 PLoS One 2015; 10: e0126775.|

 |Neuhaus AH, Brandt ESL, Goldberg TE, Bates JA, Malhotra AK.
 Evidence for impaired visual prediction error in schizophrenia.
 Schizophr Res 2013; 147: 326-330.|

-Important aspects of social interactions include sending and responding to verbal and non-verbal communicative signals.
-The face processing pathway and the mirror neuron system offer distinct routes into sensory and sensori-motor social cognition systems that are addressed using within-modality repetition suppression and cross-modal adaptation, respectively.
-In a collaboration project with Dr. Roman Liepelt (Department of Psychology, University Münster) and Dr. Christiane Montag (Department of Psychiatry, Charité Berlin), we assess motor processes during observation of movement constraints.
+Important aspects of social interactions include sending and responding to verbal and non-verbal signals.
+The face processing and the mirror neuron systems offer distinct routes for studying social cognition via sensory and motor cognition pathways by using, e.g., within-modality repetition suppression and cross-modal adaptation, respectively.
+We seek to explore imitative and contextual motor cognition domains in schizophrenia in a collaboration project with Dr. Roman Liepelt (Department of Psychology, University Münster) and Dr. Christiane Montag (Department of Psychiatry, Charité Berlin).

 |Shen C, Stasch J, Velenosi L, Madipakkam AR, Edemann-Callesen H, Neuhaus AH.
 Face identity is encoded in the duration of N170 adaptation.
 Cortex 2017; 86: 55-63.|